-- Include the benefits of your offer.
+- Incude the benefits of your offer.
 This isn’t about the features, it’s about the end picture of how your audience’s life will be better or changed because of your product or service.

-- Your USP or unique selling proposition.
+- Focus on your USP or unique selling proposition.
 What makes you different?
 Who is your product for?
 (We share how you can create your USP here.)
 This sets the expectations that whoever landed on your page is in the right place and wants what you’re selling!

-- Social proof or testimonials.
+- Add social proof or testimonials.
 Like we mentioned above, this can be as simple as sharing that they’ll be joining thousands of other people like them by subscribing to your email list!

 - A single Call to Action!
 Remember, your landing page has one job, which is to get your audience to the next step so don’t confuse them by offering them multiple places to click.

 The last tool you can use to convert social media leads into customers are lead magnets!

 Lead magnets are free pieces of value that solve one part of your audience’s problems.
 They typically require a person to enter their contact information, such as their email or phone number, in exchange for the free piece of content.